 In this 1.5 hour online course, written by The Back School's Director of Education, Dr. Bob Niklewicz, you will gain an understanding of Newton's Laws of Physics and how they affect the body.
 With this valuable information you will be able to better educate clients on the benefits of neutral postures as well as the negative consequences to the nutrient pathway from static or prolonged muscle contractions.

-- The Learner will learn the basics of Newton’s Laws of Motion.
+- Examine the basics of Newton’s Laws of Motion.

-- Be able to correlate the Laws to muscle function and posture.
+- Apply the Laws to muscle function and posture.

-- Apply the information to the reason why neutral postures and positions are helpful to the body.
+- Explain why neutral postures and positions are helpful to the body.

-- Be able to articulate the negative consequences to the Nutrient Pathway from static or prolonged muscle contractions.
+- Describe the negative consequences to the Nutrient Pathway from static or prolonged muscle contractions.

 Who Should Register